 Mistake #1: Notice to Owner Florida Deadline Disasters

 The deadline to send a Notice to Owner in Florida is not actually 45 days.
 Because the Notice to Owner form (NTO) actually has to be received, not just sent, by the 45th day from first furnishing labor and/or material.
 This little detail has killed many Notices to Owner for many subcontractors and suppliers.

-How to start counting your Notice to Owner Deadline
+How to start counting your Notice to Owner Deadline?

 The very first step in how to count your Notice to Owner deadline is to determine your first day on the job.
 For specially-fabricated materials, the first day on the job starts when you start fabricating the materials, not when you deliver the products.
-Here is the full lowdown on Florida Notice to Owner deadlines:
+Here is the lowdown on the Florida Notice to Owner deadlines:

 - All required parties that need to receive the Notice to Owner form must receive it by the 45th day;

 - The 45th day excludes the date of first work;